karmaniverous/blog/collections/_posts/2024-10-16-composition-in-action-finishing-the-swing.md

     <img src="https://github.com/karmaniverous/controlled-proxy/raw/main/assets/controlled-proxy-square.jpg">
 </figure>

-It is often the case in software engineering that what look to be the easy parts turn out to be the hard parts.
+In software engineering, what look to be the easy parts often turn out to be the hard parts.
 If you're lucky, the reverse is also true, but don't count on it. 🤣

 This has certainly been the case with the Typescript refactor of [`entity-manager`](https://github.com/karmaniverous/entity-manager), which I proclaimed [largely code complete](https://karmanivero.us/blog/code-complete-a-day-in-the-life-of-a-product/), oh, about a month ago.
 The job since then was supposed to be largely about documentation, testing, and encapsulating key [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern) like injectable logging.